BorisAnthony/rainSPOTjs/Readme.md

 ---

-# PLEASE HOLD WHILE I FIGURE OUT HOW TO PUBLISH THIS PROPERLY 😅
+# Please hold while i figure out how to publish this properly 😅

-# DOCUMENTATION WILL FOLLOW
+# Documentation will follow soon

 ## For now, have a [play with the DEMO](https://borisanthony.github.io/rainSPOTjs/)